Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Background

 \subsection{Universal Physics-Informed Neural Networks}

-Given data $\{x_i, t_i,u_i\}$ from a (partial or ordinary) differential equation, Universal Physics-Informed Neural Networks (UPINNs) can be used to find a representation of a hidden term in a PINN-style fashion.
-Suppose that we have an ordinary differential equation of the following form with $m$ variables, where $u: t \rightarrow \mathds{R}^m$ and $F,G: u,t \rightarrow \mathds{R}^m$:
+Given data $\{x_i, t_i,u_i\}$ from a (partial or ordinary) differential equation, Universal Physics-Informed Neural Networks (UPINNs)~\cite{pmlr-v202-podina23a} can be used to find a representation of a hidden term using methods based on physics-informed neural networks~\cite{raissi2019physics}.
+Suppose that we have an ordinary differential equation of the following form with $m$ variables, where $u: t \rightarrow \mathds{R}^m$ and $P,Q: u,t \rightarrow \mathds{R}^m$:

-where $F(u,t)$ is a known term and $G$ is an unknown term.
-Then, the following loss can be used to train the UPINN and find $G(u,t)$:
+where $P(u,t)$ is a known term and $Q(u,t)$ is an unknown term. $Q$, the unknown term, and $u$, the solution, are each represented by a fully connected neural network.
+Then, the following loss can be used to train the UPINN and find $Q(u,t)$:

-The MSE loss ensures that the output of the surrogate solution $U_{NN}$ adheres to the data $\{t_i,u_i\}$:
+The MSE loss ensures that the output of the surrogate solution $U_{NN}$ (also represented by a neural network) adheres to the data $\{t_i,u_i\}$:

 As for the ODE loss, this loss minimizes the difference between the derivative of $U_{NN}(t)$ (autodifferentiated) and the right hand side of eq.~\ref{eq:1}.